GIScience/gis-training-resource-center/content/Module_2/en_qgis_projections.md

 Local and global coordinate reference systems (CRS) (Source: British Red Cross).
 ```

-As you can see, smaller regions look skewed and distorted in a global CRS
-For smaller areas local projections should be used, since they give a more
+As you can see, smaller regions look skewed and distorted in a global CRS.
+For smaller areas local projections should be used, since they give a more accurate display.
-accurate display.
 However, local projections heavily distort the map on a global level.

 ### How to check and change the project coordinate reference system